-29.14 Tyre Limitations for Paid Test Sessions
+29.14 Tyre Limitations for Media Day and Paid Test Sessions

 Tyres for paid test sessions must be in conformity with the principles laid down in Article 29.1, namely either new tyres or used tyres from previous Events of the Monochrome GT4 Australia Series.

-For Round 1 at Phillip Island, Teams are allowed to use a maximum of two used sets of tyres that have been bought from Pirelli in 2024.
-These tyres may only be used in the paid test session.
+For the Media day at Phillip Island, Teams are allowed to use a maximum of two new sets and one used set of tyres that have been bought from Pirelli in 2024 or 2025.

+These tyres may only be used in the Media day sessions.

 New dry-weather tyres purchased for use during these sessions cannot be marked for use during the Event which the test precedes or any subsequent Event.
-They may be used for subsequent paid test sessions.
+They may be used for subsequent paid test sessions (if any).